jonathanbosson/jonathanbosson.github.io/_posts/2016-10-31-efficiency-programming-competition.md

 ---

 This autumn I signed up for a programming competition in efficiency hosted by [Consid](http://www.consid.se/).
 In Sweden a car's license plate has three letters followed by three numbers, such as `ABC123`.
 The task was to as quickly as possible answer whether or not a duplicate license plate existed in a given textfile of 6 million entries.
-I didn't win managed to get pretty close with completion time within 50ms.
+I didn't win, but managed to get pretty close with completion time within 50ms.
 My solution can be found [here](https://github.com/jonathanbosson/Consid-Find-Regnr), but I wanted to explain my thoughtprocess a bit here.

 1. In order to scale the project with multiple cores I wanted to include parallel processing.
 However, reading and writing to/from a file is done sequentially.
 So the first thing that is done is to open the given textfile and save it to a dynamically allocated buffer.
 By doing this can I quickly access different parts (or license plates) from the textfiles in parallel without compromising thread safety.